rlperez/kablamo.me/src/posts/2026/2026-03-18-home-server-pt-1.md

 Now that the server is configured and ready to handle Nomad jobs I can begin to do real work.
 One of the first tasks will be to deploy local network DNS such as [CoreDNS](https://coredns.io/).
 CoreDNS has ad blocking plugins I will add to block ads on all of our home devices.

 With Vault, Consul, Nomad, and CoreDNS setup the next steps will be creating Nomad jobs for [Caddy](https://caddyserver.com/) as a reverse proxy server and a source control service (likely [Gitea](https://gitea.io/)).
+That would also include adding an image repository and a task runner like [Gitea Runner](https://docs.gitlab.com/runner/) or [Drone](https://www.drone.io/).

 There also are some hardware needs.
 Eventually there will be another good deal on a PC to expand the number of nodes.
 There is a Raspberry Pi 4B with 8GB RAM not currently in use that could be configured and added to the cluster.
 Another goal is setting up a small NAS device for the cluster.
 Eventually, when I run the ethernet lines for the closet these computers will reside in I will need to add a small network switch as well.